lipp/lua-step/README.md

 ### step.new (function)

-Creates a step instance.
+Creates a step instance and returns a function which starts execution.
 Argument `arg` is a table with the following fields:

 #### arg.try